On super Pl\"{u}cker embedding and cluster algebras: Background: super exterior powers and super Grassmannians

-The idea of a {universal vector} is the same as that of a ``running point'' in elementary analytic geometry.
-One should only remember that ``points'' of a superspace are always ``even points''; ``odd points'' (term not used) or odd vectors in $V$ will be points of the parity-reversed superspace $\Pi V$.
 We denote the supermanifold obtained as explained from a $\ZZ$-graded vector space $V$ by the same symbol $V$.
 It carries a \emph{linear structure} as a collection of privileged coordinate systems arising from homogeneous bases in $V$.

-The term ``superspace'' conveniently embraces both interpretations of $V$.
+The term ``superspace'' from now will conveniently embrace both interpretations of $V$.

-Speaking of $V$ as a supermanifold, we normally suppress the adjective ``universal'' for vectors and with an abuse of notation write $\xp\in V$ or $\up\in V$, etc. If we need several vectors in $V$, we consider the direct product of the corresponding number of copies of $V$.
+Speaking of $V$ as a supermanifold, we normally suppress the adjective ``universal'' for vectors and with an abuse of notation write $\xp\in V$ or $\up\in V$, etc.

-\begin{example}[Projective superspace] Consider even vectors in $V$.
-A particular non-zero even element of $V$ regarded as a $\ZZ$-graded vector space, such as $4\ep_2-5\ep_3$, with numerical coordinates, spans a particular $1|0$-dimensional subspace (a line) in $V$.
-A universal even vector $\up\in V$ similarly spans a ``universal line'' (i.e. a ``universal family of lines'') in $V$ provided one of the even coordinates of $\up$ is invertible.
-Thus we arrive at the notion of the \emph{projective superspace} $P(V)$ associated with a superspace $V$ (or the \emph{projectivization} of $V$). $P(V)$ is a supermanifold of dimension $n-1|m$ if $\dim V=n|m$.
+\begin{example}[Projective superspace] A non-zero even vector in $V$ spans an $1|0$-dimensional subspace (a line) in $V$.
+A universal even vector $\up\in V$ spans a ``universal line'' Thus we arrive at the notion of the \emph{projective superspace} $P(V)$ associated with a superspace $V$ (or the \emph{projectivization} of $V$). $P(V)$ is a supermanifold of dimension $n-1|m$ if $\dim V=n|m$.
 It comes with a canonical atlas associated with a given basis in $V$.
-Linear coordinates on $V$, $u^1,\ldots,u^n,u^{\hat 1}, \ldots, u^{\hat m}$ (the first $n$ even and the last $m$ odd), where one of $u^a$, $a=1,\ldots,n$ is invertible, and considered up to proportionality are by definition \emph{homogeneous coordinates} on $P(V)$.
-As such, we write them as
+Linear coordinates on $V$, $u^1,\ldots,u^n,u^{\hat 1}, \ldots, u^{\hat m}$ (the first $n$ even and the last $m$ odd), where one of $u^a$, $a=1,\ldots,n$ is invertible, and considered up to proportionality, are by definition \emph{homogeneous coordinates} on $P(V)$:

-exactly as in the ordinary case.
 This gives $n$ canonical \emph{affine charts} on $P(V)$ obtained by dividing by one of the even homogeneous coordinates so to make it $1$.
 Changes of coordinates between charts have the same form as in the ordinary case.
 For $V=\R{n|m}$, we write $P(V)=\RR P^{n-1|m}$.
 Similarly for the complex version $\CC P^{n-1|m}=P(\CC^{n|m})$. \end{example}